Till Death Do Us Part (Deicide album)

-Till Death Do Us Part is the ninth studio album by American death metal band Deicide, released on April 28, 2008.
+Till Death Do Us Part is the ninth studio album by American death metal band Deicide.
+It was released on April 28, 2008 via Earache Records, marking the band's third and final album for the label.
+Recording sessions took place at Morrisound Studios in Tampa from October to December 2007.
+Production was handled by member Steve Asheim.

 This is the band's longest album, being 42 minutes long and presenting some doom metal influences.
 Initial copies of the album included a sew-on patch with an image of vocalist Glen Benton and the phrase "Glen Benton for President".
 The album was also released on several colours of vinyl in limited numbers.
-The artwork of the album cover is a segment of the painting Woman and Death (1518-1520) by Hans Baldung.
+The artwork of the album cover is a segment of the painting Woman and Death (1518–1520) by Hans Baldung.